 This spot also allows for crossover sports, so if you wanted to add a little via ferrata into your routine, you can certainly be accommodated here.
 Christophe knows routes that can satisfy your adventurous spirit for the day, and also for an extended trip.

-Les Grand Malades is 1 hour driving from Brussels.
+How to get to Les Grand Malades: Les Grands Malades is 1 hour driving from Brussels.
 You can also access it by train and bus, it takes 1.30 (Brussels – Namur – Les Grands Malades).

 If you head east to where the Meuse and the Sambre meet, you will find Beez, another great rock climbing sanctuary.
 The limestone here features tons of routes spanning the entire spectrum of difficulty, so it attracts a diverse array of climbers.